 Summer Internships

-The Foundation currently offers a competitive paid nine-week summer internship, which is open to undergraduate students with backgrounds that are historically underrepresented in the visual arts.
-The program is part of a three-year pilot partnership with the New York-based Studio Institute and the Aspen Institute’s Artist-Endowed Foundation Initiative (AEFI), which operates a consortium supporting the next generation of leaders in the visual arts.
+The Foundation currently offers a competitive paid nine-week summer internship in partnership with the Arts Intern College Program, which is open to undergraduate students with backgrounds that are historically underrepresented in the visual arts.

 Previous HFF interns have gained hands on experience conducting artwork examinations in our collections storage, documenting Frankenthaler’s work for the forthcoming catalogue raisonné, developing curatorial projects, and writing essays on artwork in the Foundation’s collection for publication on Nowscape.

-Applications for Summer 2025 are open until March 5th.
+Applications for Summer 2026 are now open.
 Please note that the Foundation does not accept applications directly.
-Visit the Studio Institute for further details, eligibility requirements, and to apply.
+Visit Arts Intern for further details, eligibility requirements, and to apply.

 Former Digital Asset Intern Marigold Green viewing Frankenthaler’s 10/29/52 (1952) at the Art Institute of Chicago during a trip to the 2024 College Art Association Conference.